EthicalSource/hippocratic-license-3/content/_build-dependency-hl-3.0/modules/taliban.md

 helpText = ""
 +++

-- 3.1.1.
-Be an individual or entity that:
+- 3.1.1. *Taliban*: Be an individual or entity that:

   - 3.1.1.1.  engages in any commercial transactions with the Taliban; or